lgajowy/java9-modules/Java9 Modules.md

 ## Summary

-Java Platform Module System with modularized JDK and the Java platform itself is a huge, long awaited change that is finally going to be there in the upcomming release.
-In this post we shortly described it and showed jlink tool as a "cherry on the top".
+Java Platform Module System with modularized JDK and the Java platform itself is a long awaited change that is finally going to be there in the upcomming release.
+In this post we shortly described it and showed _jlink_ tool as a "cherry on the top".

 If you're concerned about any problems that may appear while migrating your software to Java 9, there is a [guide](https://docs.oracle.com/javase/9/migrate/toc.htm#JSMIG-GUID-7744EF96-5899-4FB2-B34E-86D49B2E89B6) straight from Oracle.
 They strongly encourage developers to try it as soon as possible due to possible incompatibilities.